 Reference management

-For a research project — be it a thesis or an article for a scientific journal — the bibliography is an organised list of the documents, books, articles, essays and web pages that have been consulted.
+For a research project — be it a thesis or an article for a scientific journal — the bibliography is an organised list of the documents, books, articles, essays and web pages consulted.

-The bibliography adds scientific value to a thesis, reflecting the research process undertaken.
+The bibliography adds scientific value to a thesis, reflecting the undertaken research process.

 Why is citing sources so important?